Threat Detection

 Quick Setup

 The component is automatically added to AEnemyControllerBase.
+For custom AI controllers, add ThreatDetectionComponent in the Components panel.

 Configure Thresholds